Version: Unity 6 (6000.0)

 Managed memory

-Unity uses three memory management layers to handle memory in your application:
+Unity uses the following memory management layers to handle memory in your application:

 • Managed memory: A controlled memory layer that uses a managed heap and a garbage collector to automatically allocate and assign memory.